 Cellar season may be the best time to visit your favorite wineries and tasting rooms in the Willamette Valley.
-Head out into Oregon's Wine Country for an intimate experience at one of these locations.
+Head out into Oregon's wine country for an intimate experience at one of these locations.
 Each one has something special to love and unique varietals to taste and take home.

 Bennett Vineyards & Wine Company

-Benton-Lane straddles Benton and Lane County on beautiful acreage adjacent a golf course and overlooking the valley.
+Benton-Lane straddles Benton and Lane County on beautiful acreage adjacent to a golf course and overlooking the valley.
 The vintners at Benton-Lane have taken exceptional care with each step in the winemaking process since wine was first produced here in 1991.
-The wine tasting room has a lovely patio with a woodfire pizza oven that gets fired up for special events.
+The tasting room has a lovely patio with a woodfire pizza oven that gets fired up for special events.
 On a rainy day, enjoy an artisan cheese and meat plate with an unforgettable glass of wine inside their charming tasting room.
 Reservations are encouraged.